What is the purpose of the pilot daytime respite center?

-Staff is planning for a six-month pilot.
+Staff is tentatively planning for an up to 12 month pilot.
 After the first few months of operations, staff will return to the City Council for further direction on the pilot’s daytime duration and a possible nighttime component.

-What type of community outreach will the City be conducting?
+What type of community outreach did the City conduct?

-The City will conduct community outreach via the following methods:
+The City conducted community outreach via the following methods:

-- Holding at least one meeting for residents, staff members, businesses, organizations, and other impacted stakeholders to learn about the daytime respite center, ask questions, voice concerns, and provide feedback to be integrated into the implementation plan.
-To learn more about the upcoming meeting, please visit this webpage.
+- Held one meeting for residents, businesses, organizations, and other impacted stakeholders to learn about the daytime respite center, ask questions, voice concerns, and provide feedback

-- Holding at least one open house for interest community members to learn about the current continuum of homeless services available in the community.
-To learn more about the upcoming open house, please visit this webpage.
+- Held an open house for interested community members to learn about the current continuum of homeless services available in the community

-- Mailing an English/Spanish notice to residents, businesses, organizations, and other entities located within a 500-foot radius
+- Mailed an English/Spanish notice to residents, businesses, organizations, and other entities located near the site

-- Establishing a reoccurring meeting for impacted stakeholders throughout the duration of the pilot to meet with city staff and others to discuss issues
+In addition, the City will organize a reoccurring meeting for impacted stakeholders throughout the duration of the pilot to meet with city staff and others to discuss issues.

 How will the City mitigate potential impacts?